 My way is to start right from 0.
 We have a windsurf sail, a kite or a wave (natural or the wake of a boat) to keep our foil going.
 Now we need something to stand on.
 I looked at everything on the market, the foil-surfboards, foil-sups, foil-kiteboards and at the windfoil boards and thought about where we wanted to go to, what is the goal?

 Classic windsurfing started on flat water.
-We started racing, then we learned tricks and at the end we went into the waves.
+We started racing, then we learned tricks and at the end, we went into the waves.
 Seeing what foilsurfing is already achieving, I have no doubt that windfoiling will go through the same steps as classic windsurfing did, and we can already clearly see it.

 So I’m not interested in the race foiling, especially as here in Tenerife the conditions are too rough, but mostly because for myself, I like to ride waves.

-But after testing and making pieces myself, I realised that a windsurf board is so inefficient that it needs a fin to balance out the lateral draft caused by the sail, converting it into forward motion.
+But after testing and making pieces myself, I realized that a windsurf board is so inefficient that it needs a fin to balance out the lateral draft caused by the sail, converting it into forward motion.
 Not only that, but if the fin is not in the right place, the position to go straight is not correct neither.
 So the mast has to be further back in the board, while the front wing of the foil still needs to be far enough forward to create lift in the right place.

-But just like in classic windsurfing, there is a very different position for waves and for racing, which most brands have not taken in consideration.
+But just like in classic windsurfing, there is a very different position for waves and for racing, which most brands have not taken into consideration.
 The deep tuttle box is doomed in my opinion.
 Depending on riding style, foil type, and water conditions, the position of the foil is different.
 So I use the baseplate in US box tracks.

 The shape of my boards is a combination of all concepts, surf-foilboards, kite-foilboards and windfoil-boards.
 But keep in mind that I’m not focused on racing but on “freewave”, at least until a real “wave”-foil board is invented.
 In 6 months’ time, there has been quite a lot of change in my ideas about the “perfect” shape.
 The first board is still working very well, but the latest ones are much better.
 It’s definitely changing the sport.
 But I didn’t invent anything, I just put ideas together that came from other sides.